heloralabs/taskservice/Readme.md

 ** Note: The :id field must be a positive integer.
 There's a middleware validation provided in the app that validates this field input before fulfilling this request.
 A 404 Bad Request is returned if it's an invalid entry.

+Recommendations: There may be a need to add further validations to prevent SQL injections.
+In a full product, these should be a high priority and to add any additional validations to avoid corrupting the database, or hijacking the application.

 You may also use the curl commands to test out the APIs; here are some examples:

 Get all tasks: